FDio/vpp/README.md

 ## Introduction

-The VPP platform is an extensible framework that provides out-of-the-box production quality switch/router functionality.
+The VPP platform is a very extensible framework that provides out-of-the-box production quality switch/router functionality.
 It is the open source version of Cisco's Vector Packet Processing (VPP) technology: a high performance, packet-processing stack that can run on commodity CPUs.